J. Peter Sartain

-James Peter Sartain (born June 6, 1952), better known as Peter Sartain, is an American prelate of the Roman Catholic Church.
-He served as the fifth archbishop of the Archdiocese of Seattle in Washington State from 2010 to 2019.

-Sartain previously served as bishop of the Diocese of Little Rock in Arkansas (2000 to 2006) and as bishop of the Diocese of Joliet in Illinois (2006 to 2010).
+James Peter Sartain (born June 6, 1952) is an American Catholic prelate who served as Archbishop of Seattle from 2010 to 2019.
+He previously served as Bishop of Little Rock from 2000 to 2006 and as Bishop of Joliet from 2006 to 2010.

 Biography

 Early life

 Peter Sartain was born on June 6, 1952, in Memphis, Tennessee, to Joseph Martin ("Pete") and Catherine (née Poole) Sartain.
 He is the youngest of five children as well as the only boy.
 His father served in the U.S. Navy in the Pacific Theater during World War II.
 Raised in the Whitehaven neighborhood of Memphis, Peter Sartain received his early education at the parochial school of St. Paul the Apostle Parish, and graduated from Bishop Byrne High School in Memphis in 1970.

 Sartain studied chemistry at Memphis State University for one year before transferring to St. Meinrad College in St. Meinrad, Indiana, earning a Bachelor of Arts degree in English in 1974.
 Sartain then went to Rome to study at the Pontifical University of St. Thomas Aquinas, receiving a Bachelor of Sacred Theology degree in 1977.